Before we get into the lesson, a bit about Mongolian weather: Feel free to skip beyond to the relevant vocab, pronunciation, and some exercises.

 Ending on a lighter note, summers in Mongolia are some of the finest that you could hope to enjoy.
 Just the right temperature to travel around the land of the blue sky.
 Indeed it is true: the sky is blue nearly all of the time with over 250 sunny days in a year.

-The following phrases are the most basic relating to weather; the most important of which are, ‘Гадаа ямар байна?’, literally meaning, ‘How is it outside?’ and, ‘Цаг агаар ямар байна?’, meaning, ‘How is the weather?’
+The following phrases are the most basic relating Talking about weather in Mongolian; the most important of which are, ‘Гадаа ямар байна?’, literally meaning, ‘How is it outside?’ and, ‘Цаг агаар ямар байна?’, meaning, ‘How is the weather?’
 Broken down, Цаг агаар is time+air= weather, ямар meaning how, and байна being the present tense of the verb to be.
 We get: ‘Weather how is?‘

 Can you complete the following dialogues?